-4 tips for back care in the spring and summer
+4 tips for back care in these warm, sunny months

 Whether gardening, celebrating or exercising, keep these tips for back pain prevention in mind over the next few warm, sunny months.

 1. Prevent back pain in the garden.

 Thanks to the April showers that poured down on Nashville, we are graced with an abundance of May flowers.
 Gardening and lawn work is a great physical activity that gives us the opportunity to enjoy the sun and be productive in our yards on the weekends.

 2. Try icing as back pain treatment.

 When it’s hot out, instead of your heating pad, take breaks from your activities to put ice on your back or neck for 20 minutes, Stephens said, to cool down and relax those achy muscle spasms.
 (Do not put ice directly on skin; wrap in a cloth or use an icepack with a cloth cover.)
 To get the full benefit of icing, you must endure the 3 phases:

 - A burning sensation;